pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 thinking about the difficulties of transition that others are facing as well as I need to.
 For example, one participant was threatened with dismissal from her doctoral program for wanting to publish a paper open access.
-Compared with Open Access, what we're trying to do is space age.
+Compared with Open Access, the Scholarly Commons is from another millenium.
 As much as it sounds nice, and [as happy as it would be to work in this new world][happy place], the transition to new ways of working together is not going to happen overnight.
 It is not enough to know what our destination is---we also need to know how to get there from where we are now.